Andreas Söderlund

 }

-In World_note, the World calls its log method, and this is a very important part of DCI - only the Role can access its own Contract.
+In World_note, the World calls its log method, and this is a very important part of DCI - only the Role can access its contract.
 It solely decides when to call its underlying object, inside its own RoleMethods.
 This is one of several rules that the linter library is upholding.
 For example, this would lead to an error:

 // Trying to take a shortcut: